Coprinopsis radiata: Research

 Coprinopsis radiata has been used as a model organism to study basidiospore formation.

 Culture conditions

 Coprinopsis radiata is successfully cultured on horse dung at room temperature; under these conditions (with no control of external everyday light) the fungus can form a mushroom (mature fruit body).

 Basidiospore activation

 Coprinopsis radiata produces basidiospores from its fruit body that, under proper conditions, will germinate.
 Spores are activated by specific chemicals or temperatures that may act synergistically.
 Chemically, those resembling heterocyclic, unsaturated rings with or without small side groups, such as furfural, activate spores.
 Salt also causes slight activation.
 In the study, only low concentrations of chemicals were needed for activation.
-In nature, it is postulated that the combination of the following can lead to activation of dormant spores: temperature from the animal, dung heat (active organisms produce heat) and furans found on the dung (basis of compounds like furfural).
+In nature, it is postulated that the combination of the following can lead to activation of dormant spores: temperature from the animal, dung heat (active organisms produce heat) and furans found on the dung (basis of compounds such as furfural).